eguneys/scalaokey/README.md

 After game ends
-if player has opened gets score of the sum of their hand pieces if player hasn't opened gets full score if player has a okey in hand gets full score
+if player has opened gets score of the sum of their hand pieces if player hasn't opened gets full score regardless of the hand sum if player has a okey in hand gets full score

 if player has opened pairs gets double score